syz51/fundamental-analysis-system/docs/design-flaws/README.md

 ## Overview

-This folder contains **21 documented design flaws** identified through comprehensive architecture reviews.
+This folder contains **24 documented design flaws** identified through comprehensive architecture reviews.
 Each flaw is tracked with priority, dependencies, resolution status, and implementation details.

 **Current Stats** (as of 2025-11-18):

-- **Active**: 10 flaws (3 critical, 5 high, 1 medium, 1 deferred)
+- **Active**: 0 flaws (all resolved or deferred)
-- **Resolved**: 11 flaws (through design decisions DD-001 through DD-012)
+- **Resolved**: 24 flaws (through design decisions DD-001 through DD-021)
-- **Deferred**: 1 flaw (subset of another flaw)
+- **Deferred**: 3 flaws (moved to future/ for consideration in later phases)
 - **Minor Issues**: 6 low-priority clarifications

 ---